-A: The Board of Directors of Hillenbrand (the "Board") is soliciting your proxy to vote at the 2017 Annual Meeting of the shareholders of Hillenbrand because you were a shareholder at the close of business on December 16, 2016, the record date for the 2017 Annual Meeting, and are entitled to vote at the Annual Meeting.
-The record date for the 2017 Annual Meeting was established by the Board in accordance with our Amended and Restated Code of By-laws (the "By-laws") and Indiana law.
+A: The Board of Directors of Hillenbrand (the "Board") is soliciting your proxy to vote at the 2018 Annual Meeting of the shareholders of Hillenbrand because you were a shareholder at the close of business on December 15, 2017, the record date for the 2018 Annual Meeting, and are entitled to vote at the Annual Meeting.
+The record date for the 2018 Annual Meeting was established by the Board in accordance with our Amended and Restated Code of By-laws (the "By-laws") and Indiana law.

-This proxy statement contains the matters that must be set out in a proxy statement according to the rules of the U.S. Securities and Exchange Commission (the "SEC") and provides the information you need to know to vote at the Annual Meeting.
+This proxy statement contains the matters that must be set out in a proxy statement according to the rules of the U.S. Securities and Exchange Commission (the "SEC") and the New York Stock Exchange and provides the information you need to know to vote at the Annual Meeting.
 You do not need to attend the Annual Meeting to vote your shares.